donzelot/hn70ap/tools/README.md

 0xC2 - Minor version (1 byte, optional)
 0xC3 - CRC32 of the user software (4 bytes, required)
 0xC4 - SHA256 of the user software (32 bytes, optional)
-0xCF - Padding (Enough 0xFF bytes so the header is 256 bytes long, required)
 ```

 If multiple tags are defined, which is not normally done by the generation
 tool, then the first values are used.

-The padding tag is made as big as necessary to bring the total length of TLV
-objects to 256 bytes, so that it fits exactly in one flash page.

-The next 16384 - 256 = 16128 bytes is filled with FF bytes for padding.
-In
+The tags are padded with 0xFF (invalid tag) to a length of 16384 bytes.
+In the
-the future this space will be usable to hold firmware signatures.
+future this space will be usable to hold firmware signatures.

 Image
 -----